Neuberger Berman AMT Sustainable Equity Portfolio

 Issuer-Specific Risk.
 An individual security may be more volatile, and may perform differently, than the market as a whole.
 The Fund's portfolio may contain fewer securities than the portfolios of other mutual funds, which increases the risk that the value of the Fund could go down because of the poor performance of one or a few investments.

 Market Volatility Risk.
 Markets may be volatile and values of individual securities and other investments, including those of a particular type, may decline significantly in response to adverse issuer, political, regulatory, market, economic or other developments that may cause broad changes in market value, public perceptions concerning these developments, and adverse investor sentiment or publicity.
-Geopolitical risks may add to instability in world economies and markets generally.
+Geopolitical and other risks, including environmental and public health risks may add to instability in world economies and markets generally.
 Changes in value may be temporary or may last for extended periods.
 If the Fund sells a portfolio position before it reaches its market peak, it may miss out on opportunities for better performance.

 Operational and Cybersecurity Risk.
 The Fund and its service providers, and your ability to transact with the Fund, may be negatively impacted due to operational matters arising from, among other problems, human errors, systems and technology disruptions or failures, or cybersecurity incidents.
 Cybersecurity incidents may allow an unauthorized party to gain access to fund assets, customer data, or proprietary information, or cause the Fund or its service providers, as well as the securities trading venues and their service providers, to suffer data corruption or lose operational functionality.
 It is not possible for the Manager or the other Fund service providers to identify all of the cybersecurity or other operational risks that may affect the Fund or to develop processes and controls to completely eliminate or mitigate their occurrence or effects.
 Most issuers in which the Fund invests are heavily dependent on computers for data storage and operations, and require ready access to the internet to conduct their business.
 Thus, cybersecurity incidents could also affect issuers of securities in which the Fund invests, leading to significant loss of value.